 |Trim Ring||Polished metal||Polycarbonate|

 Similarly, the Nest Learning Thermostat's display looks brighter and more colorful, with a higher resolution and more visibly responsive text.
-The Nest E display is smaller, less responsive, and generally harder to read unless you're up close.
+On the other hand, the Nest E display is smaller, less responsive, and generally harder to read unless you're up close.
 It's worth mentioning, however, that a field-of-view effect makes the Nest E's display look like part of the unit and not a screen, which is a nice touch.